M.I.C.R.A.: Mind Controlled Remote Automaton: Publishing history

 M.I.C.R.A was planned as a 12-issue limited series.

-Before any material was published the series encountered problems with WaRP the comic hit problems; Waldron instead pitched it to Kraft, who was looking to expand his portfolio after the success of Southern Knights, and a deal was struck.
+Before any material was published the series encountered problems with WaRP.
+Waldron pitched it to Comics Interview president David Anthony Kraft, who was looking to expand his portfolio after the success of Southern Knights, and a deal was struck.
+Kraft showed the M.I.C.R.A. concept writeup to his friend Dwight Jon Zimmerman, asking for his input.
+Impressed by the several pages of critiques and suggestions which Zimmerman returned to him, Kraft asked Zimmerman to be the editor for M.I.C.R.A.
 The first issue was released in September 1986 (cover-dated November 1986), and was heavily advertised by Kraft with inserts in Comics Buyer's Guide, which would also run several pieces promoting the series.
 Kraft would state the tactics led to considerable demand for the first issue.
 Further support came when M.I.C.R.A was featured on the cover of Kraft's Comics Interview No. 49, which included a lengthy interviews with Waldron, Boonthanakit and series letterer Susan Barrows.

-Initially the comic was bi-monthly but changed to quarterly from No. 3.
+Initially the comic was bi-monthly, but it changed to quarterly from No. 3.
 Issue No. 7 featured a recap, with advertising flagging it as a good starting point for new readers and linking the story matter with the successful film Robocop.
 The comic reputedly had a circulation of 30,000, outselling acclaimed titles of the period such as Love and Rockets, "Omaha" the Cat Dancer and Xenozoic Tales, but was a victim of a glut of small publisher black-and-white comics on the market.
 Feeling Kraft was unable to support the title in the competitive market, Waldron did not renew the contact with Fictioneer following the publication of No. 7.

 Waldron looked for another publisher to continue it, possibly as a colour title.
 Apple Comics were announced as M.I.C.R.As new publisher in 1988 with issue No. 8, "All Hell Breaks Loose" announced and a trade paperback containing the stories to date also planned for 1989.
 Apple also planned to continue the series further after the initial 12-issue storyline was completed.
 However, no further issues were produced before Apple folded in 1994.